Chamber vs Raze matchup in Valorant

 Chamber vs Raze Matchup Summary

-The Chamber vs Raze matchup in Valorant is a heavily one-sided matchup.
-Based on 80 competitive matches analyzed, Raze wins 55.0% of the time compared to Chamber's 45.0%, a 10.0 percentage point difference.
+The Chamber vs Raze matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 93 competitive matches analyzed, Raze wins 55.9% of the time compared to Chamber's 44.1%, a 11.8 percentage point difference.
 The most significant gap is in headshot accuracy, where Chamber consistently outperforms.
 In this Sentinel vs Duelist matchup, Raze has overwhelming superiority in this agent matchup.
 Chamber should never take isolated fights against Raze and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Chamber vs Raze Fragging Analysis